fresheneesz/proto/README.md

     //
  ```

- note: you can't propertly access any non-writable properties of a function from the returned proto-object factory
+ note: you can't properly access any non-writable properties of a function from the returned proto-object factory
- though the name property will work correctly on instances.
+ though the properties will work correctly on instances.
 This includes: `name`, `length`, `arguments`, and `caller`.